 Thoth developed our religious practices many millennia ago.
 He seeded the cycle that is birthing now.
 We need the knowledge of the past and the wisdom of the future to remain anchored.
 On the etheric these ancient structures remain.
 They will call to you so be prepared.
 Thoth was and remains a high priest.
 We are invited to understand his wisdom because sincere initiates will end up at his gateway and will need this wisdom to pass.

 Within the individual, our shadow is that part which we cannot accept or identify with.
 Enlightenment invites us to see that all parts serve the whole and we must bring understanding even to these dark aspects.
-We need to see the whole framework and not only a part of it.
+So we need to see the whole framework and not only a part of it.
 These building blocks are necessary for the harmonic consciousness that Thoth tempts us to develop.
 Even Genesis 3:3 hints at this wisdom: